tritum/form_element_linked_checkbox/README.md

   - `privacy policy`
 * Output: `I have read the <a href="/terms" target="_blank">terms and conditions</a> and <a href="/privacy-policy" target="_blank">privacy policy</a> and accept them.`

-> Note: Either way, you have to overwrite your email templates in order to correctly output the data.
-Check the section below regarding email templates.

 #### Link configuration

 You can provide additional link configuration which will be used when